things I've built

 2023 → now

-Draw some shapes on a map and it works out the shortest sensible route through all of them.
-There's a whole geofence manager bolted on as well.
-It's one app — React on top, Rust doing the actual maths underneath.
+Draw shapes on a map and it finds the shortest route through all of them.
+There's a full geofence manager built in too.
+React on top, a Rust core doing the math underneath.

 coreRust · C++